In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 Paul is not happy but Jon lets them know they should focus on the future.

-They meet inside the bar.
+They meet in the bar.

-Jon explains he wants to create an immersive show with three stages that will be three minutes long so as not to stop service.
+There will be three stages at three minutes long so as not to stop service.

-Bartenders will also get to perform during the intervals.
+Bartenders can also perform during the intervals.

 Jon brings in one more expert, choreographer Dominique Kelley.